Koha-Community/kohadocs/source/circulation.rst

 |image544|

-.. _holds-label:
+.. _holds-circulation-label:

 Holds
 ------------------

 Koha allows patrons to put things on hold.
 A 'Hold' is a way to reserve an item.
-Depending on your :ref:`circulation and fine rules <circulation-and-fine-rules-label>` and :ref:`hold preference <holds-policy-label>` settings patrons will be able to place items on hold for pickup at the library at a later date/time.
+Depending on your :ref:`circulation and fines rules <circulation-and-fines-rules-label>` and :ref:`hold preference <holds-policy-label>` settings patrons will be able to place items on hold for pickup at the library at a later date/time.